yunshihuang/unfoldedVBA/README.md

 The datasets are in [Datasets](https://www.dropbox.com/sh/3hai04tkubjoxa3/AAASNdVsrwV3SoyS2BRtsVRKa?dl=0).
 Please download this folder and put it in the main folder _unfoldedVBA_.
 The subfolder _Testsets_ contains the grayscale testsets and the subfolder _Testsets_RGB_ contains the color testsets.

 ## Training
-To save the time during the trainings, there are some constant variables saved in a .mat file in [useful_tools.mat](https://www.dropbox.com/s/lyxf4zyi1nb06hb/useful_tools.mat?dl=0).
+To save the time during the trainings, we share some useful constant variables in the .mat file [useful_tools.mat](https://www.dropbox.com/s/lyxf4zyi1nb06hb/useful_tools.mat?dl=0).
 Please download this file and put it in the subfolder _Model_files_.
 Please download the .txt file in [KmtK0_dict](https://www.dropbox.com/s/19q428p3zejqs45/KmtK0_dict.txt?dl=0) and put it in the main folder _unfoldedVBA_.

 ## Test